Site Specific Safety and Health Program

 ** Please review chapter 29 for additional details**

-Planning: The project team, as well as Consigli Safety Department, will meet with each subcontractor before they start to review their Site-Specific Safety and Health Program and all project specific Job Safety Analyses.
+Planning: The project team will meet with the staff before the project start to review any site specific safety and health requirements.
 The project team shall be an integrated mix of owner, architect, engineer and Consigli Construction personnel.
-After reviewing the programs and meeting with the individual subcontractor, if the team is satisfied with the risk control direction, they will be permitted to begin work.
+If, after reviewing programs and meeting with the individuals, the team is satisfied with the risk control direction, personnel will be permitted to begin work.
 Prior to start of any work, all personnel involved in the project, including project managers must be trained and given site orientation by Consigli Construction.
 Stickers will be issued and displayed on hard hats.